xsscx/ios-arm-research/README.md

 usage: ./client [-p port] [-h hostname] -f filename

 Reminder: Its a TFTP CLI Executable, so you need a TFTP Server and a few other things to make it all work..

+Comment: You probably don't need this file.. but it may be really helpful...